1964 New York World's Fair: Pavilions

 There were 45 pavilions in the International Area, most of which featured exhibits from foreign countries.
 Individual exhibits were presented by 66 nations, including the United States, whose pavilion was in the Federal and State Area.
 If nations that were represented only by one city or region are included, (Note: For example, West Germany, which was represented by West Berlin) the fair had attractions from 80 countries.
 Foreign nations rented land from the WFC, and paid for staff lodgings, food, and other expenses.
 Many nations from Asia, Africa, and Central and South America, though relatively few from Europe, exhibited at the fair.
 Some countries, such as the United Kingdom, France, and Italy, boycotted the fair because the BIE had not approved it.
 Because of a lack of participation from BIE members, only six major countries—Egypt, India, Indonesia, Japan, Mexico, and Pakistan—had official exhibits at the fair.
 Some BIE member countries hosted unofficial exhibits or were represented by those of private companies, and several countries were represented solely by an industry exhibit.
 Other countries were represented by regional pavilions, such as those for the Caribbean and Africa.
 Many of the international pavilions sold merchandise.

 The Industrial Area had 43 pavilions, representing nearly 350 American companies.
 Most of the companies were consolidated within four exhibit buildings, though about 36 companies had their own pavilions.
 Corporations rented land from the WFC, while religious organizations were not required to pay for their space.
 Large firms such as Bell Telephone Company, DuPont, IBM, Kodak, RCA, The Travelers Companies, and US Royal Tires participated.
-The 1964 fair included only a few companies in the food, chemical, tobacco, cosmetic, or pharmaceutical industries.
+The 1964 fair included only a few companies in the food, chemical, tobacco, cosmetic, or pharmaceutical industries and did not include any non-American car manufacturers.
 Transportation companies, including the Big Three car makers, displayed products in the Transportation Area of the fairground.
 Several of the industry pavilions offered free merchandise or other sponsorships, which often attracted customers.
 Moses provided about 7 acre of land for religious groups and invited every major sect of Christianity to the fair.
 Eight religious pavilions were built, each of which was staffed by volunteers.
 Some exhibits were planned but never built, such as the Soviet and Israel pavilions, but were displayed on official maps, causing confusion among visitors.